Everyone needs to read this crucial

 The link to Tom Lloyd's now very

-celebrated film Live Before You Die, with words by me, is now
+Live Before You Die, with words by

-on the "Animals" page.
+me, is now on the "Animals" page.
 Don't miss it.

 Yes folks, I've got a proper job at last-